linked in pixel

 Ochsner’s Stem Cell Transplant and Cellular Therapy Program is fully accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) to perform autologous and allogeneic bone marrow and stem cell transplants.
 FACT is the only accrediting organization that addresses all quality aspects of stem cell and cellular therapy.

-The transplant recipient is given the stem cells through a vein, similar to a blood transfusion.
+The transplant recipient is given the stem cells through a vein, like a blood transfusion.
 The stem cells travel to the bone marrow, where they engraft or “take” and start to make blood cells.
 Signs of the new blood cells usually can be seen in the patient’s blood tests in 1-2 weeks.

 Who is a candidate for a bone marrow transplant?